wannasleepforlong/Basic-Speech-Recognizer-and-Sentiment-Analyser/README.md

 Then, you have to run Speech-to-text.py.
 This will create two files in the directory- recording.wav and speech.txt.

-Finally, run the Analyser.py which will add the sentiment in another line just below the transcribed text.
+Finally, run the Analyser.py which will add the sentiment in another line just below the transcribed text in speech.txt.

 Keep in mind this is a shallow model using just countvectorizer and Logistic Regression.
 Some of the further improvements and interesting things that can be done are:
 1. Use a more complex model, maybe a sequential neural network?